kuuurt13/ng-block-ui/docs/http-module.md

 #### Type: `Function`
 Filter requests by passing a function.
 The function will be passed the current request and if `true` is returned the request will not be blocked.

-Below will filter out all requests with a query paramater of `foo=bar`.
+Below will filter out all requests with a query parameter of `foo=bar`.

 ```ts
 function filterFooBar(req HttpRequest<any>): boolean {